 Jessica Block is the Associate Director for Operational Programs of the WIFIRE Lab at the San Diego Supercomputer Center, UCSD.
 Her work aims to mitigate disasters using emerging technologies including satellites, sensor networks, machine learning tools, and virtual reality.
 She has spent her career addressing fire, water, and geologic risks in the American West and Southeastern Australia.
 In 2019, she was appointed by Gov. Gavin Newsom to the California Wildfire Safety Advisory Board.

 Dr. Laura Condon is an assistant professor in the Department of Hydrology and Atmospheric Sciences at Arizona University.
 She is interested in large-scale water sustainability and the dynamic behavior of managed hydrologic systems in the context of past development and future climate change.
 Her work combines physically based numerical modeling with observations and statistical techniques to evaluate large systems using rigorous quantitative methods.

 Dr. Daniel Crawl is the Associate Director for Products of the WIFIRE Lab at the San Diego Supercomputer Center, UCSD.
 He is one of the lead developers of the Kepler Scientific Workflow System and has advanced experience in working with applications of workflows in bioinformatics, geoinformatics, oceanography, and computational physics.
 He is the lead architect for the overall integration of many modules in Kepler including distributed data parallel (DDP) execution patterns.

 Dr. Bistra Dilkina is the Co-Director of the University of Southern California (USC) Center for AI in Society (CAIS), a joint effort between the USC Viterbi School of Engineering and the USC Suzanne Dworak-Peck School of Social Work.
 She is one of the junior faculty leaders in the young field of computational sustainability and her research focuses on advancing the state of the art in combinatorial optimization techniques for solving real-world large-scale problems, particularly ones that arise in sustainability areas.

-Charles Erwin is a research project manager at UCSD’s Calit2/Qualcomm Institute and San Diego Supercomputer Center.
-He works closely with Drs.
-Larry Smarr, Thomas DeFanti, İlkay Altıntaş, and their respective teams on a number of cyberinfrastructure and personalized medicine projects.
-Additionally, Erwin develops web-based applications and designs custom wireless gestural interfaces to visualize and interact with biomedical longitudinal time-series data.
+Charles Erwin is a research project manager and digital media designer at the San Diego Supercomputer Center.
+He works closely with Drs. İlkay Altıntaş, Larry Smarr and Thomas DeFanti, and their respective teams on a number of cyberinfrastructure and data visualization projects.
+Additionally, Erwin develops web-based applications and works with wireless gestural interfaces to reimagine human interactions with big datasets.